CricketBr/Crickets-Shorthand-Site/cr-shorthand-course-3.md

 ## How to Read Shorthand

-> Experimental evidence indicates that the reading approach [just reading, no writing or copying] should be used either for approximately 20 class periods of extensive reading or should be used for only a few periods.
-There seem to be disadvantages to the use of an intermediate length of reading approach.
-(Leslie, p55)

-Reading shorthand by a variety of writers, including fellow learners, and other learners' critiques of them, will help you learn how far you can drift from the textbook shapes, and practice reading non-standard shapes.
+> Well, it was the most remarkable thing in the world, don't you know, because I got every bloomin', blawsted word of it; the only difficulty is, that I cawnt read it.
+I will leave it to any man that I got it, and my notes will show that I have it, but I simply cawnt read the bally stuff.
+(James, 1912)

+I don't know if this gentleman's difficulty was in making correct notes (but not noticed because he never read them) or in reading his correctly-made notes.

+Begin reading shorthand on the first day.
+Reading *well-written* shorthand shows you what the words should look like.
+Reading *your own* catches mistakes before they become permanent and teaches you how your writing degrades at speed.
+Reading *others* writing shows you how much leeway there is, and alerts you to common problems.

+Begin copying either immediately or half-way through the theory.
+Wait until you finish the theory if your book is very short.

+Continue reading other writers' shorthand as long as you can, and your own forever, so it doesn't drift.

+Reading your own writing immediately will catch mistakes before they become habits.
+Letting it sit for a bit will help you see more mistakes.
+Letting it sit until you forget what it says will show things that, while they are technically correct, make your writing difficult to read, so you can fix them and/or learn what to expect.

+Read material written at a variety of speeds.
+Learn how your writing degrades

+Reading out loud and typing are better tests of the accuracy than reading silently, but less convenient.

 Do not worry about deciphering difficult words at first.
 They will all be difficult!
 For now, seeing the building blocks in a variety of settings is more important than practice deciphering.
-Leslie recommends you keep one finger on the shorthand and the other on the key, but other authors say that encourages students to rely on the key and not learn to decipher.
+Leslie (Methods) recommends you keep one finger on the shorthand and the other on the key, but other authors say that encourages students to rely on the key and not learn to decipher.

 I suggest that when you can read 9/10 words reasonably well, try reading the entire sentence a second time before using the key.
-When you can read 19/20 words reasonably well, use the Column Method for Reading, described below.
+When you can read 19/20 words reasonably well, use the [Column Method for Reading](#column-method-for-reading).

+> Experimental evidence indicates that the reading approach [just reading, no writing or copying] should be used either for approximately 20 class periods of extensive reading or should be used for only a few periods.
+There seem to be disadvantages to the use of an intermediate length of reading approach.
+(Leslie, Methods, p55)

 For each new word, or old word that you forgot:

-* Spell it in shorthand and trace the outline, or watch your teacher write it on the board.
+* Spell it in shorthand while watching your teacher write it on the board.
+* Say the word.
+* Spell it again while tracing it in the book.
 Tracing it will help you make the shape accurately.
-Writing it yourself will not.
+Writing on blank paper will not.
 (Trace it smoothly.
 Do not pause between letters even if hand and voice are a bit out of sync.)
 * Say the word.
-* Repeat these steps once or twice, but don't worry too much.
-It will get easier.
+* Repeat these steps a few times.
+Leslie (Methods) recommends writing all new words on the blackboard and reviewing them in a random order several times during the lesson.

 This process will help lock in the shapes of each letter and combination, and the outline of the entire word.
 Doing this out loud involves multiple senses, which enhances learning.